- Student AffairsStudent Affairs

 97 Spring Street, Amherst, MA 01002

 Five Colleges, Inc., serves the consortium’s member institutions by maintaining and facilitating a variety of cooperative agreements, programs and projects.
-It is governed by a Board of Directors that is made up of the president of each of the colleges, the chancellor of the university, the president of the university system and the consortium’s executive director.
-The Five College center, located in downtown Amherst at 97 Spring St., is the administrative hub of all Five College programs and options, including the student Interchange.
-The executive director of the consortium and his staff meet regularly with all cooperating groups, which include the deans of faculty, business officers, deans of students, library directors and registrars, IT staff members, admission officers and student government presidents, as well as groups of faculty members engaged in joint planning.
+It is governed by a board of directors that is made up of the president of each of the colleges, the chancellor of the university, the president of the university system and the consortium’s executive director.
+The Five College center, located in downtown Amherst at 97 Spring St., is the administrative hub for coordinating collaborative programs.
+Staff members of the consortium meet regularly with cooperating groups, including the student government presidents.

-Through the Five College Student Interchange, Amherst students may take liberal arts courses for credit and at no additional charge at any of the other four campuses.
-Not all courses offered at the other institutions are creditable at Amherst; the Amherst College Registrar’s Office must first determine that a course qualifies as a liberal arts course.
+Amherst students may take liberal arts courses for credit and at no additional charge at any of the other four campuses.
+Not all courses offered at the other institutions are eligible for graduation credit at Amherst; the Amherst College Registrar’s Office must first determine that a course qualifies as a liberal arts course, but in many cases Amherst students may take not-for-Amherst-credit courses at other campuses for no additional fee.
+A complete listing of all undergraduate courses on the five campuses available for cross-registration each semester is published on the Five College website.

 Students are advised to consult Interchange information at the Amherst College Registrar’s website.
 At this site, students can submit requests to take courses at Hampshire College, Mount Holyoke College, Smith College or the University of Massachusetts Amherst.